 Sir Angus is also a visiting fellow of the Australian National University National Security College and the South Australian Special Envoy for International Trade and Investment.

 In addition, he is the Ambassador/Patron of numerous charitable organisations.

 In July 2014 Sir Angus was appointed as the Prime Minister’s Special Envoy to lead Australia’s efforts to help recover, identify and repatriate Australians killed in the Malaysia Airlines MH17 disaster.
 Sir Angus also led the Joint Agency Coordination Centre coordinating the Australian Government’s support for the search into missing Malaysia Airlines flight MH370 in 2014.

 In 2012 Sir Angus led the Expert Panel on Asylum Seekers.

 Sir Angus was Chair of the Anzac Centenary Advisory Board from July 2011 until March 2014.
-The Board provided strategic advice to the Government on the national program for the Anzac Centenary 2014 – 2018.
+The Board provided strategic advice to the Australian Government in relation to the planning and implementation of the Anzac Centenary.

 In July 2011 Sir Angus retired as Chief of the Australian Defence Force after 41 years of service in the military.

-Sir Angus was awarded the Degree of Doctor of the University, honoris causa from UNSW in November 2015, the Degree Doctor of Laws honoris causa from ANU in December 2016 and Doctor of the University of South Australia in August 2017.
+Sir Angus was awarded the Degree of Doctor of the University from Griffith University in December 2013, the Degree of Doctor of the University, honoris causa from UNSW in November 2015, the Degree Doctor of Laws honoris causa from ANU in December 2016 and the Degree of Doctor of the University of South Australia in August 2017.

 In 2011, he was named the Australian Father of the Year and in 2012, the ACT Australian of the Year.